-We look forward to welcoming our guests back as we reopen properties in selected territories as approved by our provincial and municipal governments and public health authorities.
+We have proudly welcomed our guests back as we reopened properties as approved by our provincial and municipal governments and public health authorities.

-It is expected that reopening shopping centres will continue to occur gradually over a transition period.
-Some businesses may be allowed to open before others, and some may choose to adjust their operating hours.
-We encourage guests to check shopping centres’ websites and social channels or contact retailers directly for up-to-date information on hours of operation.
+Retailer reopenings will continue to occur gradually over a transition period.
+Some businesses have been allowed to open before others, and some have chosen to adjust their operating hours.
+We encourage guests to check shopping centre websites and social channels or contact retailers directly for up-to-date information on hours of operation.

 RioCan has diligently prepared to safeguard our guests by implementing enhanced safety protocols that follow the guidance of our provincial and municipal health authorities.
-Similar to the precautions we put in place prior to closure, we are taking appropriate steps to protect and support our guests, tenants and employees as we reopen.
+Similar to the precautions we put in place prior to closure, we have taken appropriate steps to protect and support our guests, tenants and employees as we reopen.
 These include:

 RioCan also announced on May 4, 2020 its plans to enhance the shopping experience at its centres across Canada by launching RioCan Curbside Collect™ (“Curbside Collect”), a safe and convenient way for retail tenants and consumers to transact as businesses re-open.
 Curbside Collect is a RioCan initiative designed to respond to the evolving retail landscape.
-It will offer designated areas for customers to easily access their pre-ordered items from participating stores at applicable RioCan centres in a contactless way.
-The program is intended to assist businesses to safely serve returning customers as the various levels of government begin to ease restrictions on businesses that were mandated to close during the COVID-19 outbreak.
+It offers designated areas for customers to easily access their pre-ordered items from participating stores at applicable RioCan centres in a contactless way.
+The program assists businesses to safely serve returning customers.
 Longer term, Curbside Collect is expected to make it easier for merchants and shoppers to coordinate transactions on a regular basis, mitigate the cost of “last mile” logistics for RioCan tenants and drive consumer traffic and repeat visits.

-- The recently announced Canadian Emergency Commercial Rent Assistance Program (CECRA) appears to be designed to provide further relief to independent retailers.
-As a responsible Canadian landlord and industry leader, we believe it is incumbent upon us to actively consider participating.
-Upon receipt of additional program details from the federal and provincial governments, we will continue our due diligence to determine the eligibility of our various properties, and whether the program is in the best interests of our business and tenants
+The Canadian Emergency Commercial Rent Assistance Program (CECRA) is designed to provide further relief to independent retailers.
+As a responsible Canadian landlord and industry leader, we believe it is incumbent upon us to participate in the program.
+We are working with qualifying tenants to apply for the program.